kelonye/ember-ckedit/Readme.md

 Example
 ---

-Run `make example`
+    $ make example

 Api
 ---

-Optional attributes:

-Mixin#.for
+Mixin#for

     the view context's attr which the editor's data will be set on creation.

-Mixin#.isInline
+Mixin#isInline

     opt for an inline editor

-Todo
----

-Tests

 License
 ---